 Lesson 15– Romans 7:1-12 Christ Delivers Us From the Law

 Q1-6 – When a spouse dies, people can remarry without impunity.
 There are only 3 acceptable reasons given for divorce in a marriage: 1) sexual immorality (e.g., adultery, family sexual abuse, Mt.
 19:9); 2) being unwilling to have sexual relations (conjugal rights, 1 Cor.
 7:4-5); and 3) the non-Christian spouse quitting the marriage to the Christian spouse because of conflicting beliefs (1 Cor.
 7:15).
-Reconciliation with the divorced spouseshould be have an obligation to share this truth with Christians who look to remarry a new person after divorcing their spouse.
+Reconciliation with the divorced spouse, if possible, should be the focus.
+We have an obligation to share this truth with Christians who look to remarry a new person after divorcing their spouse.
 (Romans says this is a sin).
 BUT, keep in mind - divorce is NOT the unforgivable sin!!

 Q7-10 – Paul uses the marriage analogy to explain our relationship with God’s Law, calling it our “first husband.”
 We are to die to the Law so we can be joined to Christ.
 The Law served as our ‘guardian’ until Christ came.
 It is holy and righteous, and it was given as a guide to “aide” us until Jesus came (Gal.
 3:21-26).
 The Law does NOT cause us to sin, but the Law does define what sinful behavior is.
 So, by it, we stand convicted and under judgment.
 That’s the dynamic of the struggle: the Law is perfect, but in people it points out our imperfections!